 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 3is Committee is responsible for formulating and monitoring the CSR Policy of theCompany.
-The Companys CSR Policy is available on the Companys website
+The Company's CSR Policy is available on the Company's website www.dcm.in

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS & OUTGO